-Call a single when the treble is just about to dodge 4-5 up.
+Call a single when the treble is in fifths place just about to dodge 4-5 up.
 The treble then rings Cat's Ears and goes in quick.
 This is repeated four times with the other four working bells making the Coat Hangers in turn.